mdbaum/AMajorFlip/README.md

 ```

 ## Run our project
-- You can run our project using thie command
+- You can run A Major Flip using this command
 ```
 python app.py
 ```
-And then go to `localhost:3000`.
-You can see the UI.
+And then navigate in a browser to `localhost:3000`.

 ### Upload sheetmusic
 - You can upload your own sheet music using the upload function.
-After uploading it, you can see your sheetmusic in the gallery.
+After uploading it, your sheetmusic will appear in the gallery.

 ### Delete sheetmusic
 - You can easily delete the unused sheetmusic by clicking the delete button next to the sheetmusic.

-- Inform me if any steps stucks or get errors.
+- Contact mdbaum@umich.edu with any questions